-Site Condition Monitoring provides a means of assessing the structure and function of H6430 on SACs in Scotland.
-Assessment is based on the results of fieldwork carried out between 2004 and 2016.
+Site Condition Monitoring provides a means of assessing the structure and function of H7150on SACs in Scotland.
+Assessment is based on the results of fieldwork carried out between 2004 and 2015.
 Results are recorded on the SNH SCM database, from which data was extracted to A2298772 on 23/05/2017.
-Within this period, the proportion of H6430 on SACs considered to be in Favourable condition has increased from 74% in 2012 (based on assessments carried out between 1999 and 2010) to 99% in 2016.
-No H6430 is assessed as recovering, a decrease from 2012, accounted for by areas now considered to be in Favourable condition.
-The remaining 1% of the extent is reported to be Unfavourable but recovering due to management.
-Overall, no H6430 was assessed as declining in condition (Unfavourable declining or Favourable declining), with 26ha recovered or recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 3ha and 33ha respectively for 2012.
-As the proportion in Favourable condition has increased to 99%, and the remainder is reported to be recovering, overall the judgement is that condition is improving.
+Within this period, the proportion of H7150 on SACs considered to be in Favourable condition has remained the same as in 2012 (based on assessments carried out between 2004 and 2010) at 50%.
+One per cent of H7150 is assessed as recovering and 13% as Declining, the same as in 2012.
+1.5% of the extent is now reported to be Unfavourable but recovering due to management, compared with the 2012 figure of 0.1%.
+Overall, 100ha was assessed as declining in condition (Unfavourable declining or Favourable declining), with 13ha recovered or recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 100ha and 77ha respectively for 2012.
+The proportion in Favourable condition, and the proportions Recovering and Declining, remain the same as in the last reproting round, and approximately eight times as much habitat (100ha) is declining as is Recovering (13ha).
+Therefore the overall judgement is that condition remains the same, but there is a declining trend for future prospects.